digitalcomtech/syrus4-sdk-nodejs/README.md

 <a name="module_Apps..createInstance"></a>

 ### Apps~createInstance(name, app, ver) ⇒
-Creates an instance of an application.

-This function executes the "create-instance" action using the `execute` function from the `Utils` module.
-It returns a promise that resolves with the result of the command execution.
+Creates an instance of an application and returns a promise that resolves with the result of the command execution.

 **Kind**: inner method of [<code>Apps</code>](#module_Apps)